 This area is in and around the university so there's a youthful vibe and a chance encounter with the Aperol™ Spritz.
 Aperol™?
 Watered-down Campari™.
 Aperol Spritz?
 Watered-down Aperol although it is watered down with Prosecco.

-They were trying to push this stuff in Departures on the way out from Stansted but you might have better luck in Arrivals where everyone will have a taste for it in 4 days time.
+They were trying to push this stuff in Departures on the way out from Stansted but you might have better luck in Arrivals where everyone will have a taste for it in four days time.

 More Aperol™ in this bar\restaurant although, because of the location, the €euros are up a bit.
 A small price to pay for a hypnotic sunset over the Grand Canal while you wait for that train.
 This place is actually starting to be quite liked.